microsoft/HealthyCountryAI/README.md

 # customvision.ai models

 ### Habitat
-For the habitat model We scored the dominant habitat type for each tile (add size) by season and site.
-We greatly reduced the complexity of the labelling task by limiting the labels to broad habitat types, with more detail provided for our target species, para grass, including a “dead para grass” label which directly relates to the management goals of the rangers and traditional owners.
+For the habitat model, we scored the dominant habitat type for each tile by season and site.
+We greatly reduced the complexity of the labelling task by limiting the labels to broad habitat types, with more detail provided for our target species, para grass, including a “dead para grass” label which directly relates to the management goals of the rangers and Traditional Owners.
 We chose to label 8 broad habitat categories;

 * Para grass
 * Water